Latvian Americans: History

 The first significant wave of Latvian settlers who immigrated to the United States came in 1888 to Boston.
 By the end of the century, many of those Latvian immigrants had moved on to settle primarily in other East Coast and Midwest cities, such as New York City, Philadelphia, Cleveland, and Chicago, as well as coastal cities on the West Coast, such as Seattle, Portland, Los Angeles, and San Francisco.
 Although most Latvians settled in cities, in most of these (with the exception of the Roxbury district of Boston) they lived dispersed and did not form ethnic neighborhoods.

 Some immigrants also established themselves in rural areas, but they were few and usually did not form long-lasting communities.
 The first Lutheran church built by Latvians in the United States was erected in 1906 in Lincoln County, Wisconsin, where an agricultural colony had been established in 1897.

 A new wave of Latvian immigration began around 1906, after the failure of the 1905 Russian Revolution.
 Many of these immigrants were political leaders and rank-and-file revolutionaries who could be killed by Russian soldiers if they were discovered, so they emigrated to survive and continue the revolutionary movement in other countries.
 Most of the Latvian revolutionaries were more politically radical than the earlier immigrants to the United States, which increased social friction within a number of communities.

 In 1917, many Latvian revolutionaries returned to their homeland to work for the creation of a Bolshevik government.
-In 1918, when Latvia declared its independence, some nationalists also returned.

-After the First World War, the promise of economic improvements in the newly independent nation, immigration quotas established in 1924 by the United States, and the Great Depression all contributed to reduced emigration from Latvia to the US.
+In 1918, when Latvia declared its independence, some nationalists also returned.After World War I, the promise of economic improvements in the newly independent nation, immigration quotas established in 1924 by the United States, and the Great Depression all contributed to reduced emigration from Latvia to the US.
 From 1920 to 1939, only 4,669 Latvians arrived in the United States.